kkmanuu/math-magicians/README.md

 ### Usage
-To run the project, follow these instructions:
-- After Cloning this repo to your local machine.
-- Open the `index.html` in your browser.
+Because this project uses webpack as a bundler, to run the project, execute the following command:
+- <code>npm run start</code>
+-  OR

+ - <code>npm start</code>

 ### Run tests
 To run tests, run the following command: